We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Introduction

-Based on the observation, a straightforward but effective signature-based adversarial patch defense method is proposed.
-Grad-CAM \cite{selvaraju2020grad}, a gradient-based deep learning visualization method, is employed to measure the influence by getting a score with respect to every pixels.
-The pixels with the highest Grad-CAM scores are identified and filtered out from the current frame image.
-The object detection is performed to the filtered image instead of the original one, to suppress the effect of the adversarial patch as far as possible.
-The experiment demonstrates that the defense technique can effectively detect the object hidden by the adversarial patch.
+\IEEEpubidadjcol Based on the observation, a straightforward but effective \textit{signature-based} adversarial object detection method is proposed.
+We utilize the signatures to identify the adversarial patch in the image and filter it out.
+The object detection is performed on the produced image instead of the original one to suppress the effect of the adversarial patch as far as possible.
+The experiment demonstrates that our technique can effectively detect hidden objects in digital world and physical world, and it is capable of real-time detection.

-From Figure~\ref{fig:1a}, we can see that YOLO can successfully detect a person and mark her with a pink rectangular box.
-However, as illustrated in Figure~\ref{fig:1b}, she can hide herself from the detector by holding an adversarial patch generated with the algorithm presented in \cite{thys2019fooling}.
-By integrating the proposed signature-based defense technique, the YOLO model can detect the person from the filtered input.
-As shown in Figure~\ref{fig:1c}, the person is marked out again after filtering the top 15\% pixels with the highest Grad-CAM scores (colored in gray).
-The details of the signature-based defense will be presented in Section~\ref{sec:3filter}.
+Taking YOLO as the target model, from Figure~\ref{fig:1a}, we can see that YOLO can successfully detect a person and mark her with a rectangular pink box.
+However, in Figure~\ref{fig:1b}, she can hide from the detector by holding an adversarial patch generated with the algorithm presented in \cite{thys2019fooling}.
+By integrating the signature-based defense technique, the YOLO model can detect the person from the filtered input, as shown in Figure~\ref{fig:1c}.

-The overhead introduced by the above defense is very limited (about 85 milliseconds).
-It can be easily integrated with a trained object detection model to provide an efficient protection.
-However, as a sort of signature-based technique, the method has an essential limitation, i.e., the adopted signature is attack-specific, and it may lose its capability when the attackers upgrade their techniques purposefully.
-To demonstrate this risk, we propose an iteration algorithm to generate the adversarial patch without introducing detectable signatures.

-In the iteration, the pixels of the adversarial patch are elaborately adjusted according to their Grad-CAM scores, to avoid introducing pixels with high scores and preserve the attack effectiveness at the same time.
-Consequently, as exhibited in Figure~\ref{fig:1d}, the person with the adjusted patch can evade the YOLO detector.
-The details of the algorithm will be in Section~\ref{sec:attack}.